DigitalCoreNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 [https://www.nginx.com/resources/glossary/reverse-proxy-server/](https://www.nginx.com/resources/glossary/reverse-proxy-server/)***↗.***

-# What is Node.js, NPM, and NVM, and PNPM?
+# What is NodeJS, NPM, and NVM, and PNPM?

-Node.js is a free, JavaScript (JS) server runtime.
+NodeJS is a free, JavaScript (JS) server runtime.
 It runs JS code as single-threaded, non-blocking, asynchronous programs, which makes it very memory efficient.
 Node.js performs many system-level tasks, but is commonly used to run JS servers.

 NPM (Node Package Manager) is the world's largest software registry.
 Open source developers use it to share packages with each other.
 Many organizations use NPM to manage private development as well.
 Most developers interact with NPM using the CLI (Command Line Interface), and usually ships with Node.js.